Did we Save Our Tigers?

 We decided to visualize the tiger population over years through multiple ways.
 Some of the ideas we came up with:

 We also decided to use a line graph to show the change in tiger population over time, with each data point representing the increase/decrease compared to the previous year.
-This would be useful in seeing which states were seeing growing/declining populations, irrespective of the size of the population.
-Readers would be able to select the state and year here through drop-down lists.

-Finally, we also decided to add a multiple line graph, which would show the overall population per year for states, where readers could add multiple states and hence compare trends across states.
+Finally, we also decided to add a multiple line graph, which would show the overall population per year for all states, where readers could add multiple states and hence compare trends across states.

 High-fidelity prototype of our choropleth visualization showing tiger population by state per year

 We decided to implement two versions of a choropleth map - the one above shows the tiger population in a state in a particular year.
 The colour helps show the size of the population - states with higher populations have darker shades.
 We also decided to show the states with the most and least populations per year, and also allow readers to select the year they want to see the data for from a simple button click.
-Population numbers for each state are also visible on hover, limiting the amount of information seen at once.

 However, we also wanted people to see the change in population - hence the second choropleth below which shows the change compared to the previous time point - an increase marked in blue and a decrease in red.
 This was important since some states might have a larger but continuously dwindling tiger population, and others might have a smaller but increasing population - both noteworthy developments.
-We decided to switch from a line chart to a choropleth for this since we felt geographic trends in this aspect would be more relevant as compared to seeing a simple chronological trend through a line chart.
-Again, we kept the same principles of showing the highest and lowest per year, selecting year through buttons, and showing the numbers on hover.

 High-fidelity prototype of our choropleth visualization showing change in tiger population by state per year